SIRS & Incidents

 The module maintains a restrictive practices register covering chemical, physical, mechanical, and environmental restraint and seclusion.
 Each use must be authorised, time-limited, and linked to an assessed behaviour support plan with alternative strategies documented.

-Can the system auto-classify incident priority?
+Can the system classify incident priority?

 See SIRS & Incidents in action.